Is this program right for you?

-A: Students accepted in EMD’s certificate programs will have three years from the date on their acceptance letter in which to complete the program.
-It is possible to complete the certificate programs in well under the three-year timeframe.
+A: Students accepted in EMD’s Associate Certificates program will have three (3) years from the date on their acceptance letter in which to complete the program.
+It is possible to complete the certificate programs in well under the three-year time frame.
 If you are unable to complete the program within that time period, you may reapply.
 Upon re-acceptance, you will be placed in the most current version of the program.
 If there have been changes to the program, students who reapply will be required to meet the new requirements.

 Q: Is THE PROGRAM AVAILABLE ONLINE?

-A: The Certificate in Emergency Management Exercise Design may be completed entirely online.
+A: The Associate Certificate in Emergency Management Exercise Design can be completed entirely online.

 Q: I TOOK A COURSE A FEW YEARS AGO.
 CAN IT BE APPLIED TO THE CERTIFICATE PROGRAM ONCE I’M ACCEPTED?

 A: Yes, since our courses can be taken on an individual basis, any course you’ve taken that is part of the program can be applied to it once you have been accepted.